Vanshikaajagtap/Movie-Recomendation-System/README.md

 ## Example Output
 When searching for "Avengers: Infinity War", the system might return:

--Avengers: Endgame
+- Avengers: Endgame
--The Avengers
+- The Avengers
--Avengers: Age of Ultron
+- Avengers: Age of Ultron
--Avengers Assemble
+- Avengers Assemble
--Ultimate Avengers
+- Ultimate Avengers